hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614641v2-revisiting-chain-of-thought-prompting-zero-shot-can-be-stronger-than.md

 ---
 layout: default
-title: Revisiting Chain-of-Thought Prompting: Zero-shot Can Be Stronger than Few-shot
+title: "Revisiting Chain-of-Thought Prompting: Zero-shot Can Be Stronger than Few-shot"
 ---

 # Revisiting Chain-of-Thought Prompting: Zero-shot Can Be Stronger than Few-shot